michellemashutian/clusteringText/README.md

 # ClusteringText

-A repository for exploring clustering techniques in natural language processing (NLP), with a focus on analyzing and visualizing textual datasets.
+A repository for exploring clustering techniques in natural language processing (NLP), with a focus on analyzing textual datasets.
 This project demonstrates the implementation of unsupervised learning methods to group similar text documents effectively.

 ## Features